(Updated June 2016)

-China has about 12 nuclear-powered submarines (7 SSN, 4-5 SSBN), and in February 2013 China Shipbuilding Industry Corp received state approval and funding to begin research on core technologies and safety for nuclear-powered ships, with polar vessels being mentioned but aircraft carriers being considered a more likely purpose for the new development.
-Its first nuclear powered submarine was decommissioned in 2013 after almost 40 years service.
+China has about 12 nuclear-powered submarines (6-8 SSN type-93 Shang-class and type-95, 4-5 SSBN type-94 Jin-class and type-96), and in February 2013 China Shipbuilding Industry Corp received state approval and funding to begin research on core technologies and safety for nuclear-powered ships, with polar vessels being mentioned but aircraft carriers being considered a more likely purpose for the new development.
+Its first nuclear powered submarine was decommissioned in 2013 after almost 40 years of service.

-France has a nuclear-powered aircraft carrier and ten nuclear submarines (4 SSBN, 6 Rubis class SSN).
+France has a nuclear-powered aircraft carrier and ten nuclear submarines (4 SSBN, 6 Rubis class SSN), with six Barracuda class SSN coming on line from 2017.
 The UK has 12 submarines, all nuclear powered (4 SSBN, 8 SSN).

 The occupational radiation doses to crew of nuclear vessels in very small.
 US Naval Reactors’ average annual occupational exposure was 0.06 mSv per person in 2013, and no personnel have exceeded 20 mSv in any year in the 34 years to then.
 The average occupational exposure of each person monitored at US Naval Reactors' facilities since 1958 is 1.03 mSv per year.